swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 > [!NOTE]
 > [SE-0343]'s rule that global variables and top-level code run on `@MainActor` in script mode is independent of default isolation, whether from file-level `default` or module-level `-default-isolation`.

-Specifying `default nonisolated` at the top of the file will instruct the compiler to use `nonisolated` as the default isolation for unspecified top level declarations:
+Specifying `default nonisolated` at the top of the file will instruct the compiler to use `nonisolated` as the default isolation for unspecified top-level declarations:

 ```swift
 default nonisolated